LedgerHQ/app-openpgp/README.md

 GnuPG application for Ledger devices

-This application implements "The OpenPGP card" specification revision 3.3.
+This application implements "The OpenPGP smartcard" specification revision 3.3.
-This specification is available in *doc* directory and at <https://g10code.com/p-card.html>.
+This specification is available in *doc* directory and at <https://www.gnupg.org/ftp/specs/>.

 The application supports: